Product Rule, Chain Rule & Inverse Functions

 | \(dg\) | 1st order | Keep |

-| \(df \cdot dg\) | 2nd order | Drop |
+| \(df \cdot dg\) | 2nd order | Discard |

-| \(df^2\) | 2nd order | Drop |
+| \(df^2\) | 2nd order | Discard |

-If you have a sum like \(3\,df + 5\,dg + 2\,df\,dg\), the answer is just \(3\,df + 5\,dg\).
+If one has a sum such as \(3\,df + 5\,dg + 2\,df\,dg\), the result is \(3\,df + 5\,dg\).

 Extending the Quotient Rule: Differentiating \(\frac{f}{g^2}\)

-What if the denominator is \(g^2\) instead of \(g\)?
-We can treat \(g^2\) as a single function and apply the quotient rule:
+If the denominator is \(g^2\) instead of \(g\), we treat \(g^2\) as a single function and apply the quotient rule:

 \[d\!\left(\frac{f}{g^2}\right) = \frac{g^2\,df - f\,d(g^2)}{g^4}\]